p-h-davies/Password-Generator/README.md

 ## Credits

 Starter code was provided by Xandromus (Xander Rapstine) - this code was the structure of the HTML, .gitignore and CSS, and also provided the empty (aside from comments) script.js file and README file.
+You can find the starter code here: https://github.com/coding-boot-camp/friendly-parakeet.

 ## License